-Non-fungible tokens (NFTs), which are unique collectible crypto assets, have been around as early as 2012 when the concept of Bitcoin Colored Coins first emerged.
-These coins were simply satoshis – small fractions of a bitcoin – marked, or “colored in” with distinct information that could link the coins to real-world assets, such as “this satoshi represents $500 of John Doe’s New York office building.”
+Non-fungible tokens (NFTs) are unique collectible crypto assets that have been around as early as 2012 when the concept of Bitcoin Colored Coins first emerged.
+These coins were simply satoshis – small fractions of a bitcoin – marked, or “colored in,” with distinct information that could link the coins to real-world assets.
+An example of this could be “this satoshi represents $500 worth of John Doe’s New York office building.”
 For the most part, however, Colored Coins were used to create and trade artwork like “Rare Pepe” digital cards on Counterparty, a peer-to-peer trading platform built on top of Bitcoin’s blockchain.

 These cartoon frog images adapted from a viral internet meme were some of the earliest examples of unique digital artwork tied to crypto tokens.
 This paved the way for the ideation and creation of new non-fungible token standards – a set of blockchain building blocks that allow developers to create their own NFTs.